Last updated on March 23, 2026

 Everything good about Mana Confluence and City of Brass is the same about Command Tower, with the added benefit that it doesn’t cost you anything.

-Growing Rites of Itlimoc isn’t technically a land, but the one it transforms into, Itlimoc, Cradle of the Sun is so good I figured it deserved a spot on this list.
+Growing Rites of Itlimoc isn’t technically a land, but the one it transforms into, Itlimoc, Cradle of the Sun, is arguably the best flip land in Magic, so I figured it deserved a spot on this list.
 It also isn’t too difficult to transform in creature-heavy builds, especially since it can help find you one.

 #7.
 Mishra’s Workshop